Stability, Efficiency, and Contentedness of Social Storage Networks: Introduction

-{\it Second}, social storage systems may not be stable and even if stable, they may not be efficient.
-There is limited study on stability and efficiency of social storage systems.
+There is limited study on stability, efficiency, and contentment of social storage systems.
 While proposing the idea of F2F backup systems, \cite{f2fstorage} argue that social ties between agents act as incentives for them to stay in the system, thereby resulting in a stable social storage system.
 In their context, a system is unstable when agents arrive and depart the social storage system randomly --- lesser this randomness, more the stability of the system.
-In our case, a social storage system is stable when agents have no incentive to add new partners or delete existing partners.
-In the following subsection, we motivate this definition of stability in detail.
-Studying social storage systems as an endogenous network formation game, and then analyzing its stability may, on first glance, seem contradictory --- since one cannot do anything from outside the (endogenous) system if the agents' themselves do not form a stable or efficient network.
-In our case, the agents always form a stable network, but the network may not be {\it efficient} --- that is, the sum of the utlities of all agents may not be the maximum possible (and in our case, as many agents as possible may not be ``contented''). {\it Contented networks} (where all agents achieve maximum possible utility) are also efficient.
-Looking at both endogenous network formation and contentment is useful because, though the social storage system is built endogenously, an independent observer (say, an administrator or a regulator) can check whether the system is contented, and if not, can externally do a small perturbation to the network.
-In some scenarios we look at, the independent administrator may achieve contentment by just introducing a small number of dummy agents.
+In our case, a social storage system, as above, is {\it stable} when agents have no incentive to add new partners or delete existing partners.
+In the following subsections, we motivate this definition of stability in detail.

+Studying social storage systems as an endogenous network formation game, and then analyzing its stability may, on first glance, seem contradictory --- since one cannot do anything from outside the (endogenous) system if the agents' themselves do not form a stable network.
+In our case, agents always form a stable network, but the network may not be {\it efficient}.
+That is, the sum of the utilities of all agents may not be the maximum possible.
+In our case, as many agents as possible may not be {\it contented} as well, i.e. all agents achieve maximum possible utility.
+Contented networks are also efficient.

+Looking at both endogenous network formation and efficiency and contentment is useful because, though the social storage system is built endogenously, an independent observer (say, an administrator or a regulator) can check whether the system is efficient and contented, and if not, can externally do a small perturbation to the network.
+In some scenarios we look at, the independent administrator may achieve efficiency and/ or contentment by just introducing a small number of dummy agents.